canonical/certification-docs/Policy_Guide.rst

 Private Web Site
 ----------------
-The private web portal can be found at
+The private certification portal can be found at

         https://certification.canonical.com